Payment processing best practices: A guide for businesses

 Real-time analytics help with:

 • Visibility: Live dashboards let finance teams track collections as they happen.
-If a usually reliable payer goes late, you know right away.
+You’ll know right away if a usually reliable payer is late.

-• Issue detection: Sudden drops in approval rates or spikes in chargebacks show up instantly.
-Teams can investigate the same day.
+• Detection of issues: Sudden drops in approval rates or spikes in chargebacks show up instantly.
+Teams can start investigating the same day.

-• Customer transparency: Real-time data means you can tell a client immediately if their payment succeeded or didn’t.
-This creates a better customer experience.
+• Customer transparency: Real-time data allows you to immediately let a client know if their payment succeeded or didn’t go through.
+This transparency can help create a better customer experience.

-• Strategic insights: Over time, live data feeds analysis.
-Days sales outstanding (DSO) trends, regional delays, and payment-method performance are all valuable to track.
+• Strategic insights: Over time, live data allows for further analysis.
+Days sales outstanding (DSO) trends, regional delays, and payment method performance are all valuable metrics to track.

 Are digital wallets or BNPL options worth adopting for B2B payments?

-Both are crossing over from consumer to business, but in different ways.
+Both digital wallets and BNPL might cross over from consumer to business use, but in different ways.

-Digital wallets are making their way into B2B procurement and ecommerce.
-They allow buyers to authorize payments with stored credentials and speed up repeat or mobile-first purchases.
-They won’t replace direct debits or wires for large invoices, but they can speed up small and mid-sized transactions where convenience matters.
+If digital wallets make their way into B2B procurement and ecommerce, they can allow buyers to authorize payments with stored credentials and speed up repeat or mobile-first purchases.
+They likely won’t replace direct debits or wires for large invoices, but they can be useful for small and mid-sized transactions where speed and convenience matter.

 BNPL for business is essentially trade credit outsourced to a third party.
-Sellers get paid upfront, and buyers get 30–90 days or structured installments.
+Sellers are paid up front, and buyers get 30–90 days or structured installments.
 The global B2B BNPL market hit $14 billion in 2023 and is expected to keep growing as companies look for flexible credit options.
-It’s most useful in industries with large ticket sizes (think manufacturing, wholesale, or SaaS) where deferred terms close deals without adding credit risk to the seller’s books.
+It’s most useful in industries with large ticket sizes (e.g., manufacturing, wholesale, and software-as-a-service—or SaaS), where deferred terms close deals without adding credit risk to the seller’s books.

-Together, these methods signal a shift toward flexibility and consumer-grade ease in B2B payments.
+Together, these methods signal a shift toward flexibility and ease, similar to B2C transactions, for B2B payments.

-How can I reduce payment fraud in B2B transactions?
+How can you reduce payment fraud in B2B transactions?

 Payment fraud is a universal challenge for B2B companies, and the stakes are high because transactions are larger and more complex.

-Here are the top ways to keep fraud in check:
+Here are the top ways to tackle the risk of fraud:

-• Process controls: Dual approvals for large transfers and multi-factor authentication for vendor changes can stop common schemes such as business email compromise or fake vendor invoices.
+• Process controls: Dual approvals for large transfers and multifactor authentication (MFA) for vendor changes can stop common schemes, such as compromised business emails or fake vendor invoices.

-• People and vigilance: Fraudulent actors often exploit human error.
-Policies such as verifying bank detail changes via phone or routing large payments through multiple sign-offs remain critical.
+• Staffing and vigilance: Fraudulent actors often exploit human error.
+Policies such as verifying bank detail changes via phone or routing large payments through multiple sign-offs are key.

 What’s the best way to handle international B2B payments?

-Cross-border payments bring added challenges.
+Cross-border payments bring their own complexities.
 Currency conversion, compliance, and speed all matter.

 • Local payment methods: In Europe, SEPA Credit Transfers typically settle within one business day, while SEPA Instant Credit Transfers clear in seconds.
-In the US, real-time payments are expanding, but cross-border still leans on wire transfers, which are reliable but slow and fee-heavy.
+In the US, real-time payments are expanding, but cross-border payments still lean on wire transfers, which are reliable but slow and with a higher fee.

-• Multi-currency strategy: Holding balances in key currencies helps avoid repeated conversions.
+• Multicurrency strategy: Consider holding balances in key currencies to help avoid repeated conversions.
 Using platforms that support local acquiring can also reduce cross-border interchange while boosting approval rates.
+Stripe, for example, supports multicurrency management in more than 135 currencies.

 • Regulatory guardrails: Global transfers must pass AML, sanctions, and tax reporting checks.
-Using providers with built-in compliance screening minimizes the risk of funds being delayed or frozen.
+Reduce the risk of funds being delayed or frozen by working with a provider that offers built-in compliance screening.

-How do I optimize payment processing for different industries?
+How can you optimize payment processing for different industries?

-Industry norms shape how money moves.
-Optimizing payments means matching methods and workflows to those realities.
+Industry standards shape how money moves between businesses.
+Optimizing your payments means matching methods and workflows to those realities.

 For example:

 • SaaS and subscriptions: These businesses rely on recurring billing.
 Automated card charges and direct debit pulls keep renewals fast and functional, while account updater services reduce involuntary churn.
-Invoicing with net terms is standard for enterprise SaaS, so integrating e-invoicing with accounts receivable automation is key.
+Invoicing with net terms is standard for enterprise SaaS, so integrating e-invoicing with AR automation is key.

-• Professional services: These businesses depend on clean invoicing and partial payments.
-Online portals that let clients pay via digital wallet or card directly from the invoice can shorten DSO and remove back-and-forth.
+• Professional services: Service-based businesses depend on clean invoicing and partial payments.
+Online portals that let clients pay via digital wallet or card directly from the invoice can shorten DSO and cut down on back-and-forth.

-• Manufacturing and wholesale: These businesses often manage large sums and installment payments.
-Direct debits and wire transfers dominate here, while BNPL and trade-credit platforms are expanding as sellers look to offer flexibility without balance sheet risk.
+• Manufacturing and wholesale: In these trades, businesses often manage large sums and installment payments.
+Direct debits and wire transfers are dominant, but the use of BNPL and trade credit platforms might expand as sellers look to offer flexibility without taking on balance sheet risk.

-• Healthcare and regulated sectors: These businesses have added layers of compliance.
-Payment systems must integrate with industry-specific ERPs and maintain auditable records to satisfy regulators.
+• Healthcare and regulated sectors: These businesses have additional layers of compliance.
+Payment systems need to integrate with industry-specific ERPs and maintain auditable records to satisfy regulators.

-The pattern holds across industries: pick the payment methods your partners expect, automate as much as possible, and embed payments into the systems your teams already use.
+Some best practices hold across industries: pick the payment methods your partners expect, automate as much as possible, and embed payments into the systems your teams already use.
+Using a provider such as Stripe that has proven it can process payments with 99.999% uptime can also help optimize any type of business’s payment process.

-What payment processing integrations do I need for my ERP system?
+What payment processing integrations does an ERP system require?

 An ERP is often the system of record for invoices, receivables, and payables.
-The right integrations ensure payments flow in and out without manual entry or reconciliation delays.
+The right integrations ensure payments flow without manual entry or reconciliation delays.

 Here’s what you should plan to integrate:

 • Accounts receivable: Integrations should close the loop between invoices and incoming payments.
-When a client pays, payment data should flow straight into the ERP and automatically clear the invoice.
+When a client pays, payment data should flow straight into the ERP and clear the invoice automatically.

-• Accounts payable: Outbound integration lets you schedule and execute vendor payments directly from the ERP.
-Approvals, execution, and status updates feed back into the ledger so bills are closed in sync with cash outflows.
+• Accounts payable: Outbound integrations let you schedule and execute vendor payments directly from the ERP software.
+Approvals, execution, and status updates then feed back into the ledger so bills are closed in sync with cash outflows.

-• Bank reconciliation: Direct bank feeds into the ERP allow daily matching of transactions with invoices and bills.
-This dramatically cuts month-end close time.
+• Bank reconciliation: Direct bank feeds into the ERP allow for daily matching of transactions with invoices and bills.
+This can significantly cut month-end close time.

 • Cross-platform connections: If you also run ecommerce, subscription billing, or procurement portals, integrate those systems with both your payment gateway and ERP.
-This keeps order-to-cash and procure-to-pay cycles fully transparent, with fewer exceptions to chase.
+This consolidation can help keep order-to-cash and procure-to-pay cycles fully transparent, with fewer exceptions to chase.

 Every decline is lost revenue.
 In B2B, the amounts are generally larger, so even a small dip in approval rates can have an outsized impact.

-• Keep details current: Outdated cards drive declines.
-Account updater services automatically refresh credentials when cards are reissued or expire, which reduces involuntary churn.
+• Keeping details current: Outdated cards drive declines.
+Account updater services automatically refresh credentials when cards are reissued or when they expire to reduce involuntary churn.

-• Send richer data: Including transaction data such as postal codes can lower interchange and boost approvals by signaling legitimacy to issuers.
+• Sending richer data: Including transaction data such as postal codes can lower interchange and increase approvals by signaling legitimacy to issuers.

-• Retry intelligently: Many declines are temporary.
-Adaptive retry logic (spacing attempts based on issuer behavior) recovers payments without annoying customers or racking up extra fees.
+• Using intelligent retries: Many declines are temporary.
+Adaptive retry logic (i.e., spacing out attempts based on issuer behavior) can help recover payments without frustrating customers or racking up extra fees.

-• Route locally: Processing cross-border transactions through local acquirers can improve authorization rates while also cutting fees.
+• Routing locally: Processing cross-border transactions through local acquirers can improve authorization rates while also cutting fees.

-• Balance fraud rules: Strict filters protect against risk, but false positives reject good payments.
-Tune fraud settings so edge cases go to review, not outright decline.
+• Balancing fraud rules: Strict filters can help protect against risk, but false positives can lead to incorrect rejections.
+Fine-tune your fraud settings so edge cases are reviewed, not declined outright.

 What are the best practices for payment reconciliation?

-Payment reconciliation is the financial process of matching the money in the bank to the records in the books.
-Here’s how to make cash flow as transparent as possible.
+Payment reconciliation is the financial process of matching the money in the bank to the records on the books.
+Here’s how to do it effectively:

-• Automate where possible: Modern ERPs and accounts receivable/payable systems can auto-match payments to invoices using reference numbers, dates, or amounts.
-This reduces manual ticking and helps catch exceptions quickly.
+• Automate where possible: Modern ERPs and accounts receivable and payable systems can auto-match payments to invoices using reference numbers, dates, or amounts.
+This reduces manual checking and can help catch exceptions quickly.

 • Standardize references: Assign invoices unique IDs and require customers to include them in remittance advice.

-• Reconcile frequently: Daily or weekly reconciliation keeps mismatches small and manageable, and flags issues such as duplicates or short-pays before they snowball.
+• Reconcile frequently: Daily or weekly reconciliation limits mismatches and flags issues such as duplicates or short pays before they escalate.

-• Handle partials and bundles cleanly: Record partial payments against open invoices and split lump sums across multiple bills.
-This keeps aging reports accurate.
+• Handle partials and bundles cleanly: Record partial payments against open invoices and split lump sums across multiple bills for accurate aging reports.

 • Maintain audit trails: Document adjustments and keep reconciliation reports.
-Auditors and managers alike rely on a clear chain of evidence.
+Auditors and managers both rely on clear chains of evidence.

-How do I handle partial payments and payment plans?
+How should you handle partial payments and payment plans?

-Partial payments and structured plans require strong system design: how you record them directly affects reconciliation, reporting, and cash forecasting.
-Here’s how to get it right.
+Offering partial payments and structured plans requires a well-designed system; how you record them directly affects reconciliation, reporting, and cash forecasting.
+Here’s how to handle them:

-• Define the structure: Break the obligation into scheduled installments or milestone-based invoices.
-Keep the full obligation visible and record payments against it.
-This keeps accounts receivable aging and cash projections accurate.
+• Define the payment structure: Break up the obligation into scheduled installments or milestone-based invoices.
+Keep the full obligation visible and record payments against it to ensure accurate accounts receivable aging and cash projections.

-• Allocate with rules: When buyers submit lump sums against multiple invoices, decide in advance how you’ll allocate—oldest first, proportional, or as instructed.
-Without consistency, your books can drift and disputes multiply.
+• Allocate with rules: When buyers submit lump sums against multiple invoices, decide in advance how you’ll allocate (e.g., oldest first, proportional, or as instructed).
+If you’re not consistent, your books can drift and disputes can arise.

-• Surface over- and under-payments: An extra $200 shouldn’t be buried in “miscellaneous.”
-Post it as a credit memo or unapplied cash so it shows up in accounts receivable reports.
-The same applies to short-pays.
-Log the gap so finance knows if it’s a dispute, discount, or error.
+• Surface overpayments and underpayments: An extra $200 paid down shouldn’t be buried in a “miscellaneous” category.
+Post it as a credit memo or unapplied cash so it shows up in AR reports.
+The same applies to short pays—log the gap so finance knows if it’s a dispute, discount, or error.

-What payment data should I track for B2B transactions?
+What payment data should you track for B2B transactions?

-The best finance teams treat payment data like a live feed of how money moves through the business.
-Here are the categories that matter the most.
+Effective finance teams treat payment data like a live feed of how money moves through the business.
+Let’s explore the categories worth tracking.

 Liquidity signals

-Look at days sales outstanding (DSO) and your accounts receivable aging buckets (current, 30, 60, 90+).
+Look at DSO and your accounts receivable aging buckets (e.g., current, 30, 60, 90, and up).
 If DSO starts climbing, it’s your first clue that cash is getting stuck.

 Transaction health

 Track payment approval rates.
 A one-point dip on large volumes can mean millions in missed revenue.
-Pair that with direct debit return codes and card decline reasons: they tell you whether you’re dealing with insufficient funds, bad data, or fraud filters.
+Pair that with direct debit return codes and reasons for card declines: they can tell you whether you’re dealing with insufficient funds, bad data, or overly stringent fraud filters.

 Cost leakage

 Break out processing fees by method.
-If card volume is rising but margin is thin, you’ll see it here.
-Chargebacks belong in this view too.
+If card volume is rising but your margin is thin, you’ll see it here.
+Chargebacks belong in this view, too.
 Log both the totals and the resolution times.

 Manual intervention

 Measure how many payments reconcile automatically versus how many require manual intervention.
-A high mismatch rate usually means your invoice references or customer instructions aren’t lining up with your systems.
+A high mismatch rate usually means your invoice references or customer instructions aren’t aligned with your systems.

 How to choose the right payment methods for your business

-The right mix of payment methods depends on transaction size, frequency, geography, and the systems you already run.
-Here’s how to select the right mix for your business.
+The right mix of payment methods depends on transaction size, frequency, geography, and the systems you already use.
+Here’s how to choose the right mix for your business.

-If you bill enterprises, expect direct debits and wire transfers.
-Those are typically embedded in their payables processes.
-If you sell through a digital storefront, cards and digital wallets make checkout simpler.
-If your buyers are global, local payment methods such as SEPA or UPI might be necessary to keep up.
+If you bill enterprises, expect to accept direct debits and wire transfers, which are typically embedded in clients’ payables processes.
+If you sell through a digital storefront, cards and digital wallets can help make checkout simpler.
+If your buyers are global, allowing local payment methods such as SEPA or UPI can help you keep up with competitors.

 Factor in transaction economics

-On a $100k invoice, card fees are painful, and direct debits or wire transfers make more sense.
+On a $100,000 invoice, card fees can be a pain point, so direct debits or wire transfers make more sense.
 On a $99 subscription, the fees are negligible compared to the churn risk of not accepting cards.
-Break down margin impact by payment type, not averages.
+Break down the impact on your margin by the type of payment, rather than averages.

 Return codes, card declines, and cross-border failures all behave differently.
-If your revenue depends on recurring charges, methods with automatic account-updating can reduce involuntary churn.
+If your revenue depends on recurring charges, payment methods with automatic account updating features can reduce involuntary churn.

 Offering every payment method can be expensive and unnecessary.
-Instead, offer the methods that solve for your biggest segments, and layer in others if data shows adoption.
-Working with a payments provider that supports multiple payment methods out of the box makes this simple.
+Instead, offer the methods that solve for your biggest segments, and layer in others if the data shows high adoption rates.
+Working with a provider that supports multiple ready-to-use payment methods makes it simple.

-How do you run an effective audit of your current payment stack?
+How should you run an effective audit of your current payment stack?

-An audit is about stress-testing whether your payment infrastructure still fits your business as it scales.
-The goal is to uncover cost leaks, security gaps, and workflow problems you’ve stopped noticing.
+An audit can stress-test whether your payments infrastructure is still supporting your business as it grows.
+The goal is to discover whether there are cost leaks, security gaps, or workflow problems you’ve stopped noticing.
+Here’s how to conduct one.

 Inventory everything